Are you looking for funny Amazon Alexa tricks? You've come to the right place.

 From playing music to controlling your lights, the virtual assistant inside the best Alexa speakers and other devices is great for getting things done.
 But there's a more playful side to Amazon's assistant, too, if you know how to use Alexa and have read our guide to the best Alexa skills.

 - The best Alexa compatible devices for your smart home

 - How to connect Alexa to Wi-Fi: an easy guide

-Whether you're trying to keep your family entertained or just show off to friends what Alexa can do, here are 25 funny Amazon Alexa tricks and Easter eggs for your Echo speaker.
+Whether you want to keep your family entertained, show off Alexa's powers to your friends or are simply in need of a little laughter, here are 25 funny Amazon Alexa tricks and Easter eggs for your Echo speaker.
 They all work without adding any skills or connecting any other devices.
-Just say the right words, and have fun!
+Just say the right words, and prepare to have fun.